inktense and fine felt-tips

 After work as a research scientist he taught maths and science but promised himself that on retirement he would pick up his palette again.

-Chris's work now is less weird than in his earlier surreal/expressionist phase.
 He finds OVAS invaluable both socially and in terms of picking up ideas and techniques.
 His interest constantly veers between not quite realism and not quite abstraction.

 Favourite living artists: Andy Goldsworthy [genius], Hockney.